codeUPeth/contract-codeup/README.md

 ### 🎮 Game Mechanics 🎮

-1. **🏢 Building Tower 🏢**: Immerse yourself in Ethereum's journey✈️💵 by purchasing tower floors using **ETH💎**.
+1. **🏢 Building Tower 🏢**: Immerse yourself in Ethereum's journey ✈️💵 by purchasing tower floors using **ETH 💎**.
 Each floor represents a milestone on Ethereum's roadmap.
-Explore Ethereum's past, present, and future as you ascend your tower! 🌆 The CodeUp Tower boasts eight distinctive floors 👷🏽, each representing a pivotal stage in your ascent to greatness!
-Within these floors, you'll discover the opportunity to amplify your earnings by accommodating skilled coders 👨‍🚀.
-However, there's a crucial stipulation—you must populate each floor with five coders 👨‍🚀 before unlocking the next tier. 🧑‍💻🔑
+As you ascend your tower, you'll explore Ethereum's past, present, and future! 🌆 The CodeUp Tower boasts eight distinctive floors 👷🏽, each representing a pivotal stage in your ascent to greatness!
+Within these floors, you'll discover the opportunity to amplify your earnings by accommodating skilled builder's 👨‍🚀.
+However, there's a crucial stipulation—you must populate each floor with five builder's 👨‍🚀 before unlocking the next tier. 🧑‍💻🔑

-2. **💰 Earning Rewards 💰**: Your tower generates rewards in **Gas Coin 💵** over time.
+2. **💰 Earning Rewards 💰**: Your tower generates rewards in **MicroETH 💵** over time.
 Claim these rewards regularly to fuel your Ethereum ambitions and advance further on the Ethereum roadmap! 💰✨
-   ⚠️ Users must collect their earned rewards at least once every 24 hours to avoid missing out on potential rewards.⚠️
+   ⚠️ Users must collect their earned rewards at least once every 24 minutes to avoid missing out on potential rewards. ⚠️

-3. **🧑‍🤝‍🧑 Referral Bonuses 🧑‍🤝‍🧑**: Expand your network and earn extra rewards 🤑💰!
-Invite friends to join and receive bonuses$ whenever they make a purchase of game coins.
-Together, unlock Ethereum's secrets and bask in its riches! 🎉👫

-4. **🚀 Receive NFT 🚀**: Mint a free NFT (ERC1155) after completing the game. 🌟🚀
+3. **🚀 Receive CodeupERC20 🚀**: Upon successfully completing the game with 40 builders, you can **claim 0.000001 CodeupERC20** tokens! 🌟🚀

+4. **📈 Sell or Hold CodeupERC20**: After claiming, you can either **sell your CodeupERC20** on the **Balancer pool** for ETH, or **hold onto it** for potential future gains.
+The value of CodeupERC20 **increases** as more players join the game and invest in their towers. 💎🚀

 ### 🌟 Smart Contract Features 🌟

-- **👨‍💼 Tower Management 👨‍💼**: Monitor your tower's progress, including Gas Coin balance, earned rewards, coder's count, and more.
+- **👨‍💼 Tower Management 👨‍💼**: Monitor your tower's progress, including your MicroETH balance, earned rewards, builder's count, and more.
 Dive deep into Ethereum's past, present, and future with each floor you unlock! 📊🏰

-- **🖇 Referral Program 🖇**: Enjoy multi-level referral bonuses to amplify your earnings.
-Collaborate with your network to unravel Ethereum's mysteries and unlock its full potential! 🤝💎

-- **🔝 Upgrade System 🔝**: Enhance your tower's capabilities by upgrading floors and adding more coders.
+- **🔝 Upgrade System 🔝**: Enhance your tower's capabilities by upgrading floors and adding more builders.
 Explore new chapters of Ethereum's story and unlock greater rewards as you ascend! 🌟🚀

+- **📊 Dynamic Pricing**: The **CodeupERC20 token** follows a **dynamic pricing model**.
+As more players add microETH to their towers, the **token price increases**, providing greater rewards to early participants and enhancing liquidity through the Balancer pool. 🌐

 Embark on an unforgettable journey through Ethereum's past, present, and future with CodeUp!
 Build your legacy, claim your rewards, and reach for the Ethereum sky! 🌟🌈